choyt/react-accessible-components/README.md

 * Delete (Optional): If deletion is allowed, deletes (closes) the current tab element and its associated tab panel.
 If any tabs remain, sets focus to the tab following the tab that was closed and activates the newly focused tab.
 Alternatively, or in addition, the delete function is available in a context menu.

 ### NOTE
 It is recommended that tabs activate automatically when they receive focus as long as their associated tab panels are displayed without noticeable latency.
 This typically requires tab panel content to be preloaded.
 Otherwise, automatic activation slows focus movement, which significantly hampers users' ability to navigate efficiently across the tab list.
-For additional guidance, see 4.4 Deciding When to Make Selection Automatically Follow Focus.

 If the tabs in a tab list are arranged vertically:
 * Down Arrow performs as Right Arrow is described above.